 The improvements at Sundance Bench Ranch are totally unique.
 Architecturally designed with a blend of western and Norwegian style, the main home is 4,300 square foot classic lodge featuring log construction and 4 bedrooms and 3.5 baths.
 The master stateroom occupies its own wing and has its own fireplace, vaulted ceilings, picture windows, and a private bath suite.
 The central area of the house is open and designed for family or entertaining guests.
 The large great room has a log cabin style feel and is centered around a custom fireplace with a wide hearth that was built with local river rock.
 A large and practical kitchen is great for cooking and has ample storage, a walk-in pantry, and the cabinetry is adorned with intricate Norwegian carving.
 The opposite wing of the house is complete with a bunk-room and another bedroom with its own full bath, as well as a second bathroom with a shower and game room.
 Rounding out the main lodge is a finished basement with a half-bath & utility room, locker room, exercise area, and two pull-out murphy beds for extra sleeping accommodations.

 Sundance Bench Ranch also features a 500 square foot guest cabin with a sod roof.
-The cabin has a queen size sleeping area, a cozy sitting area around a adobe-style fire place, full bathroom, and kitchenette.
-The cabin has a wrap around deck allowing guests to enjoy the view and outside seating.
+The cabin has a queen size sleeping area, a cozy sitting area around an adobe-style fireplace, a full bathroom, and a kitchenette.
+The cabin has a wrap-around deck allowing guests to enjoy the view and outside seating.